Mechanical Engineering B. Sc.

 You can submit an application for 1:1 recognition of examination and study achievement (s.a.) or/and apply for a maximum of two supplementary subjects for general recognition.
 In the case of recognition of supplementary subjects, there has to be an engineering-related connection to the degree program and the work completed abroad has to correspond to at least 3 ECTS credits each.
 For supplementary subjects from the semester abroad, 3 ECTS are credited (even if you have completed more than 3 ECTS abroad).

-When Starting the Study Programme from Winter Semester 2024/2025
+When Starting the Study Programme from Winter Semester 2024/2025 (Study and Examination Regulations-Version 20241),

-There are different ways to apply for recognition of courses or credits.
 The recognition of examination achievements is only possible if the maximum credits to be earned in the individual elective sections (within the area of elective modules), as defined in Annex 1 of the FPSO, have not yet been fulfilled.

 1. Previous studies: